mindfulqumachine/xla-rs/book/src/chapter_05_attention.md

 *   "The trophy would not fit in the suitcase because **it** was too small." (it \\(\rightarrow\\) suitcase)

 Running this test prints a heatmap of the attention weights, visualizing exactly where the model "looks" to understand the word "it".

+## Strengths and Limitations

+The Transformer architecture represents a significant paradigm shift from previous sequence models.

+### Strengths

+*   **Parallelization**: By eliminating the sequential dependency of RNNs, Transformers allow for massive parallelization during training.
+This is the key factor that has enabled the training of Large Language Models (LLMs) on vast datasets.
+*   **Long-Range Dependencies**: The self-attention mechanism connects every token to every other token in a single operation ($O(1)$ path length).
+This allows the model to capture relationships between distant words much more effectively than RNNs, which have a path length of $O(N)$.
+*   **Modularity**: The architecture is composed of stacked, identical layers, making it scalable and relatively easy to implement and modify.

+### Limitations

+*   **Quadratic Complexity**: The primary drawback is the computational cost.
+Self-attention requires computing the similarity between *every* pair of tokens.
+For a sequence of length $N$, this results in $O(N^2)$ complexity for both time and memory.
+This makes processing very long sequences (e.g., entire books) computationally expensive.
+*   **Training Sensitivity**: Transformers can be sensitive to hyperparameter choices (learning rate, warmup schedules) and require careful tuning to ensure stable training.

+The quadratic complexity limitation has spurred extensive research into efficient variants and optimizations, such as **Grouped Query Attention (GQA)** and **KV Caching**, which we will discuss next.

 ## Modern Optimizations: Grouped Query Attention (GQA)